• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 Once your opt out application is approved, your permit issued, and any work is begun on your property, you cannot opt back in.
 You will bear the full cost of debris removal and disposal.

-If you don’t have insurance, you can opt in to the Army Corps debris removal program (Phase 2) at no cost to you.
+If you don’t have insurance, you can opt in to the Army Corps debris removal program (Phase 2) at no out-of-pocket cost to you.
 If you opt out, you will be responsible for the cost of clearing the debris from your property.

 First, the County will review your ROE and ensure it has been filled out correctly.
 Property records will be used to verify property ownership.
 Afterwards, the ROE will be transferred to the contracted debris management teams for processing and scheduling.